-“It’s funny, she said, “I have a bread machine, a laundry machine, a dishwasher, a slow cooker, and a dozen apps on my phone to help me save time…and yet I don’t have any time to spare.
+“It’s funny,” she said, “I have a bread machine, a laundry machine, a dishwasher, a slow cooker, and a dozen apps on my phone to help me save time.
+I have all these time savers…and yet I don’t have any time to spare.
 How did moms keep it all together 50 years ago?”

 Do you want to know why?
 Because I think I’ve figured it out: we are using time savers for the wrong reasons.

 The #1 reason that time savers don’t work is that we’re not using them to save time.
 We’re using them to fit more in to our lives.

 Do hear the difference there?
 Because it’s a big one.

 Wait.
 I can already hear you telling me that the entire reason someone makes use of time savers is so that they have more time to do other things.
 Right?